jmccreight/wrf_hydro_tests/README.md

 ## The candidate ##

-A *candidate* is ALL the particulars of what is necessary to take a test.
+The *candidate* is the most important aspect for new users to master.
+The candidate is ALL the necessary parts to take a test.
 The candidate consists of two files:

 1. Machine specification file: nearly static for a given machine.
 1. Candidate specification file: the more dynamic parts.